abisummers/abisummers.github.io/src/content/guide/eiffel-tower.md

 A full list of item that are prohibited can be found on the Eiffel Tower website.
 If you have any of the prohibited items, they will be confiscated and you are not able to get them back at the end.

+You are allowed to bring in water bottles.
+There are places on the ground floor to fill them up - I love that all across Paris you can find places to fill up water bottles.

+<a name="tickets"></a>

 ### tickets

 The cheapest way to visit the Eiffel Tower is by taking the stairs - this will only take you to the second floor.
 They estimate that it takes ~15 minutes to get from the ground floor to the first floor, and an additional ~15 minutes between the first and second floor.
 This will of course depend person to person and the speed that you would like to go at.